 All research on campus involving human participants must be reviewed by the IRB prior to conducting the research.
 The IRB cannot provide or deny approval of projects conducted prior to review and approval.

-After the IRB's meeting a letter from the IRB Coordinator on behalf of the IRB will be sent to the investigator, indicating the IRB's review, what actions the IRB requires, and an opportunity for the investigator to respond.
+After the IRB meeting, the IRB office will send a letter to the investigator indicating the IRB review and what actions the IRB requires, as well as an opportunity for the investigator to respond.
 A copy of the letter will be sent to the faculty advisor if the researcher is a student, and sent to the Chair/Dean of their department if the researcher is a faculty member.

 Can IRB approval be suspended or terminated?